wulms/BiDirect_BIDS_Converter/README.md

 ## General information

-- I provided template files, that you have to edit, to make the use more easy.
+- I provided template files, that you have to edit.
+I think, that this makes the use more easy for you.
 - Everytime you start the Container all the above steps run.
-If you habe new subjects added, you need to apply the new information to the _.csv files_ in the __user_settings__ folder again.
+If you have new subjects added to the __DICOM__ folder, you maybe need to edit the new information in the _.csv files_ or the __user_settings__ folder again.
 The older information from before is kept.
 If you delete the files, you need to set them up again, to get the process running.
 - The implemented stops are only conducted, when manual editing is needed and a debug message is shown.
 E.g. a new subject, session or sequence was identified.
 - We implemented lazy processing, so that already converted files or extracted information is NOT extracted twice to enable functionality from the beginning of a study to the end.
+- If something strange happens, delete every other folder than the DICOM folder and run the script again.

 ## Known issues